zzy/ouds-blog/README.md

-# would be rewritten in Python3.6 using Sanic0.5.x
+# would be rewritten in Python3.5 using Sanic
-Ouds-blog is a OpenSource BLOG System, would be rewritten in Python3.6 using Sanic0.5.x.
+Ouds-blog is a OpenSource BLOG System, would be rewritten in Python3.5 using Sanic.
 You only need a standard web-server with Python (at least v3.5) and Database(PostgreSql, MySql) to run.
 Nearly all modules can be customized.